 The Cincinnati real estate investment market is stable with a diverse economy.
-Top employers include Proctor & Gamble, The Cliffs, Fifth Third Bank, General Electric, Great American Financial, and Western & Southern Life Insurance.
-The market is known for its world class medical facilities such as Cincinnati Children’s Hospitals and the University of Cincinnati Medical.
+Top employers include Procter & Gamble, The Cliffs, Fifth Third Bank, General Electric, Great American Financial, and Western & Southern Life Insurance.
+The market is known for its world-class medical facilities, such as Cincinnati Children’s Hospital and the University of Cincinnati Medical Center.
 Neighboring Dayton, where the Cincinnati turnkey property team we work with also sells, is home to Wright-Patterson Air Force Base.

-The lower price points in Cincinnati make it a good place to invest in real estate for beginning investors who want to “dip their toes in the water” at an accessible price point.
-Investing in Cincinnati or Dayton, Ohio, is good for cash flow, but home price appreciation can be modest compared to appreciation markets like Charlotte, North Carolina.
+The lower price points in Cincinnati make it a good place for beginning investors to “dip their toes in the water” at an accessible price point.
+Investing in Cincinnati or Dayton, Ohio, is good for cash flow, but home price appreciation can be modest compared to appreciation markets like Jacksonville, Florida.

 Cincinnati Investment Opportunity Quick Facts

-This information reflects typical investment properties purchased by RealWealth members in Cincinnati and neighboring Dayton.
+This information reflects typical investment properties purchased by RealWealth members in Cincinnati and the neighboring Dayton area.
 These numbers are estimates, and the actual property prices and rents will vary based on current inventory.

 - Investment Objective: Higher cash flow, lower appreciation